evykassirer/notes/cs341/341notes.md

  	let's say it is bipartite
  	let v1 v2 ... v2k+1 v1 be the vertices in an odd length cycle
- 	WLOG let's say v1 is red, then v2 is blue, v3 is red ... v2k+1 is R ... but v1 is also a red and connected to v2k+1 so contradiction
+ 	WLOG let's say v1 is red, then v2 is blue, v3 is red ... v2k+1 is red ... but v1 is also a red and connected to v2k+1 so contradiction

 proof <=

-	prove the contrapositive: assume G is bipartite, show it contains an odd length cycle
+	prove the contrapositive: assume G is not bipartite, show it contains an odd length cycle

  	WLOG assume G is connected.
 Let s be any vertex